 Wayfair is a company that sells affordable furniture and home goods from an entirely online platform.
 The selection of goods Wayfair offers is pretty extensive.
 Some examples of categories found on the Wayfair website include:

 The list goes on.
 Wayfair is pretty much a one-stop shop when it comes to furnishing a home.
-You can get virtually everything you need, and there’s a ton of variety that can match your taste and your home’s aesthetic.
+You can get virtually everything you need (literally because it’s an online store), and there's a ton of variety that can match your taste and your home's aesthetic.

-Wayfair does not make its own items.
+While Wayfair is its own brand, it does not make its own items.
 Instead, it uses a system of purchasing goods from other companies, and puts them all in one place.
-Wayfair is a platform for affordable home goods from over 11,000 different suppliers.
+Wayfair is a platform for affordable home goods from over 11,000 different suppliers in the furniture industry .

 Overstock is very similar to Wayfair in terms of its platform and selling methods.

 The difference with Overstock is that the company initially found its footing by selling surplus goods.
 Basically, Overstock would buy merchandise from other stores that either placed too many orders or had items returned to them that they didn't want to put back on sale.
 This is why Overstock is able to sell high end items at a lower price.

 In addition to surplus and returned goods, Overstock now sells new items as well.
 They have a large selection of categories on their website, including: